Parton distributions need representative sampling: QCD sampling problem and the trio identity

 As an instance of a different sampling, let us select 100 replicas from each of the MSHT, NNPDF, and CT18 subsamples, for a total of $N_s=300$ replicas.
 In this case, we still get $\Delta_E = 0\pm 0.03$ pb, i.e., no deviation.
 Since the PDF4LHC21 baseline set of 900 replicas is constructed by randomly selecting 300 replicas from each of the MSHT20, NNPDF3.1.1, and CT18$^\prime$ 1000-replica samples, we conclude that this PDF4LHC21 non-random combination prescription introduces no appreciable deviation.

-If we select 100 MSHT20 replicas, 200 NNPDF3.1.1 replicas, and no CT18 replicas, we get $\Delta_E =0.206\pm 0.023$ pb -- a significant deviation.
-In this instance, the bias was introduced by hand, but in realistic situations the bias can arise from apparently small departures from the random (probabilistic) sampling.
+We can generate various sample combinations selecting 100 replicas from one of the three groups, 200 replicas of second group, and none of the third.
+Two of those are shown on the right panel of Fig.~\ref{fig:Rmecha}, with deviations of $\Delta_E =-0.206\pm 0.036$ pb and $\Delta_E =0.138\pm 0.031$ pb.
+In this instance, the bias was introduced by hand, but in realistic situations the bias can arise from apparently small departures from the random (probabilistic) sampling at various stages of the analysis.